-That may seem an odd gift, but she had been talking about the need to declutter parts of her home and it was a topic we often discussed.
-So, this past September she cashed in her Gift Certificate and I drove to her home and spent 2 days helping her remove some of the unwanted items in her home.
+That may seem an odd gift, but she had been talking about the need to declutter parts of her home, a topic we often discussed.
+So, this past September, she cashed in her Gift Certificate, and I drove to her home and spent 2 days helping her remove some of the unwanted items in her home.

 Have nothing in your house that you do not know to be useful, or believe to be beautiful. – William Morris

 First of all, we had a ball.
 I highly recommend having a partner in decluttering, as it makes the process so much more enjoyable.
 But through this process, I realized that there were several questions I would ask Liz that helped her decide what should stay and what should go.
 These questions really are the first step when figuring out how to declutter.